 If you don’t know much about insulin in the body, the hormone causes the nutrients in the blood stream to be forced into storage areas – i.e. the free amino acids in the blood get pushed into the muscles where they can be used, stored and give you a great boost in muscle size and density.

 The benefits of hydrolysed protein go further than muscle building alone.
 Hydrolysed collagen protein can go a long way to look after the rest of your body, including your hair, skin, and joints.
 The broken down amino acids from the hydrolysing process can help to enrich the components that make up the rest of your body – parts of which are made up of collagen which cannot be replenished without dietary intake.
 As you use some of cleansing products to your hair and skin, this can dry out the skin, where collagen intake can push the lift back into you.

 From a performance point of view, hydrolysed collagen protein can improve your joints and reduce the likelihood of injury by keeping the ligaments and tendons strong.
-Studies have shown that the supplement can reduce joint pain in high risk groups in particular.

 Take Home Message